 Global History and Catholicism

-The Cushwa Center conference “Global History and Catholicism” will convene April 4–6, 2019, at the University of Notre Dame.
-Papers and panels will consider the ways in which globalism has shaped the Catholic Church, but also explore the impact of Catholic actors and entities on globalism from the late 18th century to the present.
+The Cushwa Center conference “Global History and Catholicism” will convene April 4–6, 2019, at the University of Notre Dame to explore the intersection between global history—arguably the most significant development in historical scholarship over the last generation—and the history of the Roman Catholic Church, one of the world’s most global institutions.
+Papers and panels will consider the ways in which globalization has shaped the Catholic Church as well as the impact of Catholic actors and entities on global history from the late 18th century to the present.

 See below for a link to the full conference schedule as well as information on registration, lodging, and travel.
 Please email questions to email@example.com.